kalyanpesala17/Nov9_10_Hackathon/Education_Game_Challenge/ReadMe.md

    - Unreal - C++ - https://en.wikipedia.org/wiki/Unreal_Engine
    - Godot - C++ and C# - https://en.wikipedia.org/wiki/Godot_(game_engine)

    There are many other techniques and mechanisms you could use to develop your game - don't limit your thinking to just the tools listed above.
+You could build a memory/flash-card type game as a mobile or web app, or a matching tile game, or even a puzzle style game that uses similar or common concept as the intersection points.